-Watch the video to learn more:
+Watch this video to learn more:

 - Passenger cancellations don't affect your place in line.
-If your passenger cancels on you, head back to the staging area.
+If your passenger cancels on you, head back to the assignment area.
 As long as you're back within 5 minutes, you'll be placed at the front of the queue.

 - Do not use the limo parking spaces in the staging lot.

 - Do not solicit local businesses in the TNC assignment area or violate parking laws.